 Please also remember that the Procurement card may not normally be used for services involving written agreements without prior review by Procurement & Contract Services.
 This is to protect departments against agreements containing clauses to which the University can not agree and protect our employees from possible personal liability exposure.

 Procurement and Contract Services handles most contracts for the purchase of goods or services, contracts for consultant services, and contracts for lodging accommodations.
-If you are in doubt about whom to contact with a contract question, please don’t hesitate to contact us.
+If you are in doubt about whom to contact with a contract question, please don’t hesitate to contact us via the Legal Affairs Helpdesk.